vsm-reddy/Fraud_Detection/README.md

 # Fraud Detection Project
-This project was done as part of an internship assignment to detect fraudulent transactions using machine learning.
+A machine learning-based solution to identify fraudulent financial transactions using behavioral patterns in the dataset.

-Objective
+# Objective
 Predict fraudulent transactions based on transaction patterns.

 Analyze important features that help in fraud detection.

 Suggest preventive measures for the company.

-Tools Used
+# Tools Used
 Python (Pandas, NumPy, Matplotlib, Seaborn)

 XGBoost